NVIDIA/energy-sdk/aws/README.md

 ### Step 5:  Running the applications

-* Choose the data set to run the application , for example bp_tti , bp_2
+* Choose the data set to run the application.
+For example bp_tti for Kirchhoff Depth Migration or bp2d for Time Migration.
 * The applications can be run using the following commands
     ```
     cd <dataset>